 About Our Middle School

-We have a vibrant, inclusive, and caring Middle School community that empowers students to gain responsibility and take ownership of their education.
+We have a vibrant and caring Middle School community that empowers students to gain responsibility and take ownership of their education.
 ISM’s curriculum offers a challenging, structured, and well-rounded education with the instructional support needed to succeed.
 Students completing the Middle School curriculum at ISM are well prepared for High School and beyond.

 Social and emotional growth are developed through a weekly advising period in which students are encouraged to discuss topics such as kindness, positivity, and emotional growth.
-We place an emphasis on proving opportunities for students to collaborate across age levels.
+We place an emphasis on providing opportunities for students to collaborate across age levels.
 Our Middle School students play an active role in peer tutoring with younger students and are exposed to a number of student-led activities with High School peers.
 Through their active participation in these exchanges, our students learn skills that will benefit them in and out of the classroom.

 Beyond academics, students participate in a variety of in-school activities and extra-curricular opportunities.
 Through the SABIS Student Life Organization® at ISM, our students are able to propose and plan their own clubs and activities from walking and hiking clubs to book clubs to a “mad scientist” club.
 These clubs provide opportunities for students to further explore interests, build friendships, and enhance skills.